Aaina (1974 film): Production

 Aaina is a remake of the Tamil film Arangetram, also directed by same director, starring Pramila, Kamal Haasan and Sivakumar.
-This film was Kamal Haasan's first Hindi film, though he was cast in a very unimportant role and also worked assistant choreographer of this film.
-This was Mumtaz's second to last film, preceding Aandhiyan (1990).
+This was the first Hindi film where Kamal Haasan made an uncredited appearance and he also worked as an assistant choreographerfor the film.
+This was Mumtaz's last film as a heroine before she got married.
+She late made a one-film comeback with Aandhiyan (1990).

 Music

 Jan Nisar Akhtar wrote all the songs.